LCDR Europa class: History

 The LCDR was successful in winning a government contract for the delivery of British mails to the Continent from the South Eastern Railway (SER) in 1873 and required a new class of locomotives for the mail trains as the punctuality of these services was essential to its retention.
 William Martley the locomotive superintendent of the railway designed the class and obtained permission for four locomotives to be built by Sharp, Stewart and Company at a cost of £2,930 per locomotive to be delivered by October 1873.
-These were named Europa, Asia, Africa and America but were unnumbered.
+These were named Europa, Asia, Africa and America but, like other LCDR locomotives built before 1875, were unnumbered when new.

 The locomotives performed well and Martley therefore sought authority to purchase a further five, but this request was refused.
-He was however granted authority to build the locomotives at the company’s own Longhedge workshops in 1874.
+He was however granted authority to build the locomotives at the company’s own Longhedge Railway Works in 1874.
 Work on two of these had barely started at the time of Martley’s death in the same year.
 Construction of these was halted, but eventually restarted and completed in 1876 by Martley’s successor William Kirtley, although the order for the three remaining examples was cancelled.
-The boilers for these three were later used by Kirtley for other purposes.
+The boilers for these three, which had been supplied by Nasmyth, Wilson & Co. in late 1875, were later used by Kirtley for other purposes.